romkhot/RepData_PeerAssessment1/PA1_template.md

 ![](figure/facet.plot-1.png)

 **Conclusion 2**
 *Looks like activity is usually higher on the weekends, particularly in the middle of the day.
-In the weekend morning just after waking activity is lower than usually.*
+Activity is lower than usually in the weekend morning just after waking.*